NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 Software structure
 ~~~~~~~~~~~~~~~~~~~~

-To operate Nanoscope on a **Client-Server architecture** requires defining:
+To operate Nanoscope on a **Client-Server architecture** you need to define:

 - the `Client`—the machine you use to set up, submit, and analyze simulations—and
 - the `Server`—the machine where computational resources will be used to perform simulations (typically, an HPC Cluster).